agilehoundco/Agilehoundco.github.io/README.md

 ###  Professionally

-- Currently looking for that next role, where I will add value to teams, product, leadership and the Company
+- Unfortunaly, I was impacted in June 2025 due to a Company restructuring, (my 7th Mass Layoff in my career) and looking for that next position, where I will add value to teams, product, leadership and the Company
 - Looking for roles with companies that are more secure in times of economic unstability
 - Preference a role within a CyberSecurity, Cloud, Generative AI division/deparment/team